coccon/proffastpylot/paper.md

 To ensure a simple usage and a fast error detection by the user several measures have been taken:

 - The empirical instrumental parameters (ILS parameters) [@Alberti:2022] are taken automatically from an internal list.
-- For auxiliary data, cross\-checks are implemented, that generate a warning or a controlled program stop (e.g. checking the correct location of atmospheric a-priori files).
+- For auxiliary data, cross\-checks are implemented that generate a warning or a controlled program stop (e.g. checking the correct location of atmospheric a-priori files).
 - Automatic handling of different time zones in interferograms and auxiliary data.
 - Correct handling of various pressure records (different sampling intervals or data formats).
-- Different levels of logging ("warning", "info" and "debug") help readability and troubleshooting.
+- Different levels of logging ("warning", "info", and "debug") help readability and troubleshooting.

 ## Design
 The PROFFASTpylot consists of three layers which inherit from each other and an independent fourth class: